ulivz/vue-foldable/docs/README.md

 - Type: `number`
 - Default: `100`

-When you use percentages, the calculated height based on the dynamic elements may be very small, you can use this option to set a minimum height.
+When you use percentage, the calculated height based on the dynamic elements may be very small, you can use this option to set a minimum height.

+### once

+- Type: `boolean`
+- Default: `false`

+By default, when you expand the content, you can also fold it again.
+You can make the expansion operation running only once via setting this option to `true`.

 ## License